ryanmcalpin-epicodus/event-planner/README.md

 This is the first Friday solo project for Epicodus's Java course.
 In the command line, users can choose options for an event.
 The program will calculate and return the total price.

 ## Setup
 Download or clone directory.
-Move to the directory in the command line and run 'gradle runjava'.
+Move to the directory in the command line.
 Then move to build/classes/main and run 'java App'.

 ## Technologies Used
  * Java